SmartTokenLabs/TokenScript/doc/design_paper.md

 You can imagine it by thinking on a computer program for your music files: Like the token on a blockchain, the music files remain the same, but the software, to play and use them, can change.
 It can be automatically updated to eliminate a bug, or it can change to allow new features, like recording, cutting or fine-tuning the audio frequences.
 Tokenscript is the hinge which connects the software with the token and makes sure that the interaction of both is not arbitrary, but structured by the issuer of the token.

-, while Tokenscript could, by providing reasons in the areas of *interoperability*, *scalability* and *security*.
+### Advantages of Tokenscript

+We already established that Tokenscript helps to overcome many challenges of Tokenization, mostly in the areas of integrating and updating business logic, transactional behavior and the interaction with different systems.
+Here we will focus on three main advantages of using Tokenscript: Interoperability, Scalability and Security:

 #### Interoperability: